blakeohare/crayon/csharp/Crayon/README.txt

 NEW IN THIS RELEASE
 -------------------
-Changes since 0.1.1:
+Changes since 0.1.2:
-* Fix bug loading image sheets in Java
+* Fix string.split method in Java where some results were inconsistent with other platforms, despite regex escaping.
-* Fix bug where Java and Python were returning old-style event objects
-* Add implementation of flipImage for Java
-* Add verification for invalid project ID names
-* $gfx_image_sheet_loaded was not throwing an error when invoked on image sheet ID's where loading hasn't been initialized.
+* Show a compile error instead of crashing the compiler when an import statement references a missing file.
+* JavaScript drawing functions now support alpha values.
+* Fix event.is_mouse readonly field on game event objects which was previously returning false, always.